Volkswagen Tiguan Review & Prices

 It’s the spaghetti bolognese of the car world.
 It might be simple but there’s rarely a circumstance where it doesn’t hit the spot.

-However, like your spaghetti is just one of a number of pasta dishes you could order, the Tiguan is one of numerous similarly sized, similarly priced SUVs.
+However, like your spaghetti is just one of a number of pasta dishes you could order, there are numerous Tiguan alternatives that are similarly sized, similarly priced SUVs.
 Go for a top-spec model and it’s an alternative to posh SUVs such as the Audi Q3 and BMW X1, though it does lack some of their badge appeal.
 Or you could consider an entry-level version alongside a well-specced Nissan Qashqai or Kia Sportage.

 Where the Volkswagen Tiguan has an advantage over all of those cars is its boot, which at 652 litres is considerably bigger than anything else at a similar price.
 That means you’ll be able to fit prams and after-school sports equipment all at once, should the need arise.